 Lentils belong to the legume family.
-They resemble a tiny bean, grow in pods, and come in red, brown, black, and green varieties.
+They are a good source of B vitamins, folate, iron, and potassium.
 They also contain high levels of protein and fiber.

 Lentils are relatively quick and easy to prepare, and their low cost makes them an accessible form of high quality protein for many people around the world.